jhildenbiddle/css-vars-ponyfill/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/jhildenbiddle/css-vars-ponyfill.svg?style=flat-square)](https://codecov.io/gh/jhildenbiddle/css-vars-ponyfill)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://github.com/jhildenbiddle/css-vars-ponyfill/blob/master/LICENSE)

-A [ponyfill](https://github.com/sindresorhus/ponyfill) providing client-side legacy support for [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (aka "CSS variables") and a unified interface for modifying values in both modern and legacy browsers.
+A lightweight (4.5k min+gzip), dependency-free [ponyfill](https://github.com/sindresorhus/ponyfill) that provides client-side support for [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) (or "CSS variables") in legacy browsers.

 ## Why

-Legacy "support" for CSS custom properties typically means using a CSS preprocessor such as [PostCSS](http://postcss.org/) or [Sass](http://sass-lang.com/) to perform a one-time transformation of custom properties to static values prior to deployment.
+Legacy "support" for CSS custom properties often means using a CSS preprocessor such as [PostCSS](http://postcss.org/) or [Sass](http://sass-lang.com/) to perform a one-time transformation of custom properties to static values prior to deployment.
 This approach allows developers to define variables and values using the CSS custom property *syntax*, but it fails to deliver one of the primary benefits of CSS custom properties: the ability to **set values dynamically at runtime** and have the DOM update accordingly.

 This ponyfill was created specifically to address this issue.
 There are limitations to consider (see below), but if these limitations are acceptable then this ponyfill should simplify working with custom properties when legacy support is required.

 ## Features

-- Client-side transformation of CSS custom properties in legacy browsers
+- Client-side transformation of CSS custom properties to static values in legacy browsers
-- Modify custom properties in both modern and legacy browsers
+- Unified interface for adding or modifying values in modern and legacy browsers
 - Supports custom property fallback values
 - UMD and ES6 modules available
 - Lightweight (4.5k min+gzip) and dependency-free